rileyrouth/the-Mountain-Goats-Index/README.md

 ### Adding Records
 *Coming soon!*

+## Other Contributions
+I welcome all other contributions, including performance improvements, front-end enhancements, and even features!
+But please mark these clearly so I can see what's going on - I am still kind of an amateur, so I might need complicated stuff explaining to me before I merge it.
+But I would still love to see it!

 [^conflicts]: This will throw a warning up as Jekyll tries to create two pages with the same name, but seems to be fine as far as I can tell.
 Welcoming opinions on how best to fix this!